 Additional Recent Recognition

-Mr. Farhang currently serves on the Executive Committee of the Los Angeles County Bar Association's Litigation Section, where he has co-chaired LACBA's Breakfast at the Bar Panel and Communications Committees.
+Mr. Farhang currently serves on the California State Bar's Federal Courts Committee and is a past member of the Executive Committee of the Los Angeles County Bar Association's Litigation Section.
 Mr. Farhang also serves on the board of directors of the Children's Law Center, a nonprofit child advocacy organization that represents all of the nearly 33,000 children in Los Angeles and Sacramento Counties who come under the jurisdiction of juvenile dependency courts.
-Mr. Farhang is a member of Gibson Dunn's firmwide Hiring and Compensation Committee.
+Mr. Farhang is a member of Gibson Dunn's Compensation Committee.

 Mr. Farhang graduated Phi Beta Kappa from Harvard College, receiving an A.B. magna cum laude in Government and Near Eastern Languages and Civilizations in 1992.
 He received his Juris Doctor cum laude from Harvard Law School, where he was a Developments/Comments Editor on the Harvard International Law Journal.
 Mr. Farhang is the author of "Terrorism and Military Trials in Egypt: Presidential Decree No. 375 and the Consequences for Judicial Authority," 35 Harvard International Law Journal 225 (1994).
 Mr. Farhang served as a judicial law clerk to the Honorable William J. Rea, U.S. District Judge, Central District of California, in 1995-1996.
 Mr. Farhang is a member of the California Bar and is admitted to practice in the Central District of California and the Ninth Circuit.